 When using use the MariaDB Connector/J with UTF-8 data, some characters are not properly rendered, and the collation from the database is not respected.
-Apparently, the MariaDB jdbc driver doesn't fully support character encodings and collation with utf-8- The problem was observed when trying to use latin1_spanish_ci collation in driver version 2.5.4 (mariadb-java-client-2.5.4.jar).
+Apparently, the MariaDB jdbc driver doesn't fully support character encodings and collation with utf-8.
+The problem was observed when trying to use latin1_spanish_ci collation in driver version 2.5.4 (mariadb-java-client-2.5.4.jar).

-At the time of writing, the issue still seems to be unresolved; see MariaDB issue CONJ-417 Support characterEncoding and collation in jdbc and Setting Character Sets and Collations in the MariaDB knowledge base for more information.
+At the time of writing, the issue still seems to be unresolved; see MariaDB issue CONJ-417 Support characterEncoding and collation in jdbc and Setting Character Sets and Collations in the MariaDB knowledge base for more information,

-As a workaround, you may be able to use the MySQL jdbc driver, not the MariaDB driver (even though the database itself is MariaDB), and set the following driver properties:
+If this doesn't work, you may be able to use the MySQL jdbc driver, not the MariaDB driver (even though the database itself is MariaDB), and set the following driver properties:

 - characterEncoding utf-8